Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 We honestly wouldn’t have noticed the pikas if they hadn’t been alarming.
 Their alarm call reminds us most of a bird call (similar to a crow caw), though another website called it similar to a “bleat of a lamb.”
 It is a single high-pitched call.

-If you hike any of the alpine trails that take you above the tree line or ride the Jasper Gondola up Whistler Mountain, be on the lookout for either of these species.
+If you hike any of the alpine trails above the tree line or ride the Jasper Gondola up Whistler Mountain, be on the lookout for either of these species.

 Birds